aupasana/vedanta/_cards_main_prereqs/04_vedanta.md

 link: classes/vedanta
 ---

-Understand the upanishadic teachings, following Adi Shankaracharya.
+What is the upanishadic teaching?
+What does Adi Shankaracharya tell us?

 - tattva bodha
 - vedanta sara